 The Partnership (PARLA) is a group of parents, community professionals and educators dedicated to bringing more choice to MSBSD high school students.
 PARLA strives to educate the community about the school’s mission, help create connections between staff, students, parents, and community, and provide financial support to the school.
-PARLA is registered as a nonprofit corporation with the State of Alaska (Entity # 10022417; follow this link [PARLA bylaws, initial] to view PARLA’s bylaws), has received an EIN from the federal government (EIN # 47-1546466), and is a federally recognized 501(c)(3) organization.
+PARLA is registered as a nonprofit corporation with the State of Alaska (Entity # 10022417; follow this link [PARLA bylaws, initial] to view PARLA’s bylaws).
+Our EIN as a federally recognized 501(c)(3) organization is 47-1546466.

 PARLA Board Members

-Tony Kristich, president, is a parent of three children attending MSBSD schools.
+Tony Kristich, PARLA director, is a parent of three children attending MSBSD schools.
 He teaches high school math at Career and Technical High School (CTHS) and loves to engage his family in outdoor activities.
 His wife, Peggy, is a teacher at Machetanz Elementary School.

-Kimbrough Mauney, secretary & treasurer is subbing in the MSBSD as she completes her teaching certification.
-She has a master’s degree in Environmental Education from Western Washington University.
+Kimbrough Mauney, PARLA secretary & treasurer has a master’s degree in Environmental Education from Western Washington University.

 Anna Folsom is a parent of a second grader.
 She teaches 5th grade at Birchtree Charter School and has a passion for art.